 Department of English Learning Outcomes

-The Bachelor of Arts degree with an English major includes 53-54 semester hours of core courses and general education courses and 39 semester hours in English.
-Students may declare a major in English when they have completed ENG 102 and ENG 200 with an average grade of 2.5 or better and have had an interview with the Chair of the Department of English.
+The Bachelor of Arts degree with an English major includes 56-57 semester hours of core and general education courses and 39 semester hours in the major.

 The English major prepares students to:

 - Identify and explain the significance of specific literary elements of texts.

 - Identify and understand multiple theoretical and critical perspectives.

 - Synthesize ideas and information among multiple primary literary texts and among primary texts and other period resources and/or secondary theoretical and critical resources, to develop analytical arguments.

 - Identify characteristics of historical literary periods/movements and analyze works of American, British, and world literature within the contexts of their historical literary periods/movements.

 - Analyze and evaluate the interaction between literature and culture in American, British, and world literatures.